turbo-91/FilmFinder/README.md

 ## Overview

-A mobile app that allows to research and save movies.
+A website that allows to research and save movies.

 ## Features